 Think of developmental editing as rough-draft editing.
 You send me your rough story, and I give it back to you with annotations of every single possible problem I can find, along with paragraphs of written suggestions and advice for making your story the best that it can be.
 This process is entirely story-centric and usually implies a significant deal of rewriting.

 * All prices quoted are for genre fiction only and are subject to change without notice.
-Final project quotes will be sent once the manuscript is received.

 What genres will you accept?